-- MCAST-FLOWSPEC routes are compiled into applicable policy on the receiving router.
-For example, on an ER, only policy matching zones for attached ports is necessary. - When a subscriber tries to access content from a given port (PIM or IGMP join), the MCAST-FLOWSPEC policy is.
-If the port's zone matches inclusive or exclusive Route-Targets, the appropriate policy is applied and the join is either permitted or ignored. - A default policy of accept or reject may limit the number of routes that must be distributed.
+- MCAST-FLOWSPEC routes are compiled into applicable policy on the receiving router. - Example policy term: for (s,g), accept (or reject) joins received ports P1, ..., Pn> - A port Pi is added to the port list if one of its associated zones' RTs matches a RT in the MCAST-FLOWSPEC route. - When a subscriber tries to access content from a given port (PIM or IGMP join), the policy is applied and the join is either permitted or ignored. - A default policy of accept or reject may limit the number of routes that must be distributed.